Peaceable Life Therapeutic Services, Inc.

 The PBS Facilitator coordinates the services with the focus person, their family, and their support providers.
 The goal of the PBSF is to serve as a guide, helping the team build an environment of success for the focus person.

-Retrieved from PBSF Training Curriculum, VCU and Partnership for People with Disabilities
+Retrieved with permission from PBSF Training Curriculum, VCU and Partnership for People with Disabilities